zevv/npeg/README.md

 ### Code block captures

-Code block captures offer the most flexibility for accessing the parsed Within the `peg()` macro it is possible to freely mix PEG rule definitions and Nim code.
-The code can access all captures made within the capture through the implicit declared variable `c: seq[string]`.
+Code block captures offer the most flexibility for accessing matched data in NPeg.
+This allows you to define a grammar with embedded Nim code for handling the data during parsing.

-Note that the Nim code gets executed during parsing, *even if the match is part of a pattern that fails and is later backtracked*
+Note that for code block captures, the Nim code gets executed during parsing, *even if the match is part of a pattern that fails and is later backtracked*

+When a grammar rule ends with a colon `:`, the next indented block in the grammar is interpreted as Nim code, which gets executed when the rule has been matched.
+Any string captures that were made inside the rule are available to the Nim code in the `c[]` array.
+Code block captures consume all embedded string captures, so these captures will no longer be available after matching.

 The example has been extended to capture each word and number with the `>` string capture prefix.
-When the `pair` rule is matched, the attached code block is executed, which can access the value of the captures in the `c[]` array:
+When the `pair` rule is matched, the attached code block is executed, which adds the parsed key and value to the `words` table.

 ```nim
 from strutils import parseInt